AlexEne/rust_hawktracer/README.md

 For platforms that don't have a binary release you can build it from the main [hawktracer repo](https://github.com/loganek/hawktracer).

 ## Profiling code
-In Cargo.toml:
+In `Cargo.toml`:
 ```toml
 [dependencies.rust_hawktracer]
 version = "0.4.0"
 features=["profiling_enabled"]
 ```

 If the bindings that come with it don't match what your platform expects change it to:
 ```toml
 features=["profiling_enabled", "generate_bindings"]
 ```